 In my Trading Challenge, I emphasize doing your own research rather than following hot stock tips or listening to ANYTHING anyone else tells you.
 Not only is this a good way to be self-sufficient, but it could keep you from getting into hot water!

 In my Trading Challenge, I’m looking to help emerging traders by teaching them the things I’ve learned in my 20+ years in the stock market.

-I’ve created video lessons, webinars, and an active chat room community to help support your studies … I want to teach you how to work the market the right way so that you can set yourself up for long-term, sustainable career as a trader.
+I’ve created video lessons, webinars, and an active chat room community to help support your studies … I want to teach you how to work the market the right way so that you can work toward a long-term, sustainable trading career.

 Illegal Insider Trading Examples

 It’s that time!
 We all love a good story … so let’s talk about some of the most legendary insider trading cases…